Prezzo (restaurant)

-Prezzo Trading Limited, trading as Prezzo Italian ("price" in Italian), is a restaurant chain serving mostly Italian cuisine in the United Kingdom and Ireland.
+Brava Trading Limited, trading as Prezzo Italian ("price" in Italian), is a restaurant chain serving mostly Italian cuisine in the United Kingdom and Ireland.
 The first restaurant opened on New Oxford Street, London in November 2000.
-As of January 2019 there were more than 180 branches across the country, following many closures in 2018.
+As of January 2019, there were more than 180 branches across the country, following many closures in 2018.
 It is part of Prezzo Holdings.
-The chain is currently owned by Cain International.
+The chain is currently owned by Cain.